I have learnt that my life isn’t really about things and doing. It is about feelings and being. It is not about absolutes. It is about the subtle.

 Firstly I accept my deep feeling self

 Then I do anything that satisfies my need to feel deeply, recognising that this isn’t always easy especially if you really need to make a Waitrose order!
 This is why I was looking for my lists – because I wanted to engage more deeply with our family’s needs.
-I knew this would make me happier than just randomly shopping or shopping with a list.
+I knew this would make me happier than just randomly shopping or shopping without a list.

 And most importantly I trust that I am giving and receiving enough even though it doesn’t feel that way.
 I accept that the insatiable hunger for emotional connection is a sense – a feeling.
 My feeling of unsatisfied need today is not the truth.